 - Beat in the eggs and egg yolks, one at a time, beating well after each addition.
 It’s important to stop the mixer occasionally and scrape down the sides and bottom of the bowl.
 This ensures the ingredient evenly combine.
 Beat in the vanilla.

-- In a glass measuring cup, combine the buttermilk, sour cream, and oil.
+- In a glass measuring cup, combine the buttermilk, and sour cream.
 If you don’t have a large measuring cup, any mixing bowl will do.

 - Add the dry ingredients ON LOW SPEED.
 You’ll alternate adding the dry and wet ingredients, mixing just until combined.